-The Dark Knight Rises: 10 Behind-The-Scenes Facts About Christopher Nolan's Final Batman Movie
+The Dark Knight Rises: 13 Behind-The-Scenes Facts About Christopher Nolan's Final Batman Movie

 Sometimes it's hard not to feel bad for Christopher Nolan's third and final Batman movie, The Dark Rises.
-Before it was even released in theaters in July 2012, the conclusion of the Caped Crusader's grounded trilogy didn't even stand a chance considering that it was following The Dark Knight, which some will argue is the greatest comic book movie of all time.
-And while it doesn't eclipse the 2008 box office and pop culture juggernaut, The Dark Knight Rises remains an interesting piece of filmmaking eight years later, especially when taking some of the fascinating behind-the-scenes facts behind its creation and legacy.
+Before it was even released in theaters in July 2012, the conclusion of the Caped Crusader's grounded trilogy didn't stand a chance considering that it was following The Dark Knight, which some will argue is the greatest comic book movie of all time.
+And while it doesn't eclipse the 2008 box office and pop culture juggernaut, The Dark Knight Rises remains an interesting piece of filmmaking a decade later, especially when taking some of the fascinating behind-the-scenes facts behind its creation and legacy.

 So many Batman fans get caught up in certain decisions being made throughout The Dark Knight Rises they fail to see the chances director Christopher Nolan and the outstanding cast and crew took in order to tell a new story while simultaneously wrapping up a three-part narrative that started seven years earlier with Batman Begins.
-Here are 10 facts that will maybe help make everyone appreciate the gripping conclusion to Nolan's Dark Knight trilogy.
+In honor of the movie’s 10-year anniversary, here are 13 facts that will maybe help make everyone appreciate the gripping conclusion to Nolan's Dark Knight trilogy.

+Christopher Nolan Intended On Making The Dark Knight Rises A Disaster Movie Meets Historical Drama

+Christopher Nolan’s Dark Knight movies always felt like they took what happened in the preceding film and expanded the scope and scale of the trilogy in the process.
+Batman Begins was a more personal story about one man’s journey, while The Dark Knight had heightened stakes in a story that focused more on the city as a whole.
+And when it came to The Dark Knight Rises, the movie came off as a disaster film or historical epic, which was Nolan’s plan all along.

 Heath Ledger Planned On Returning As The Joker Before His January 2008 Death

-Heath Ledger's The Joker in The Dark Knight will forever go down as one of the most captivating performances in any movie, and his January 2008 death just months before the world got to see his take on the Crown Prince of Crime will never not be tragic.
-And while we now live a world of what-ifs surrounding the character's reported role in The Dark Knight Rises, the late actor's sister, Kate Ledger, told News.com.au in 2017 that her brother had plans for another Batman movie before his tragic death.
-But wow we live in a world where we'll never know how things would have played out for Batman and The Joker if given one more go.
+Heath Ledger's The Joker in The Dark Knight will forever go down as one of the most captivating performances in any movie, and the actor’s January 2008 death coming just months before the world got to see his take on the Crown Prince of Crime will never not be tragic.
+And while we now live a world of what-ifs surrounding the character's reported role in The Dark Knight Rises, the late actor's sister, Kate Ledger, told News.com.au in 2017 that her brother had plans for another Batman movie before his death.
+But now we live in a world where we'll never know how things would have played out for Batman and The Joker if given one more go.

 Warner Bros.
 Pitched The Idea Of Casting Leonardo DiCaprio As The Riddler